Botanical Ingredient

 Why We Use It

 Catnip is one of those herbs that most people dismiss because of its association with cats.
 But the nepetalactone research is hard to ignore — it is one of the most effective natural insect repellents ever studied, outperforming DEET in controlled conditions.
-I grow it because a natural bug repellent that also carries calming, anti-inflammatory properties is exactly the kind of multi-purpose herb that belongs in a medicinal garden.
+I grow it because a natural bug repellent that also carries calming, skin-soothing qualities is exactly the kind of multi-purpose herb that belongs in a botanical garden.
 It is also a vigorous, low-maintenance perennial that thrives in Florida's climate, which makes it practical as well as useful.